 If you are looking for thrill you should ride Popeye & Bluto’s Bilge-Rat Barges.
 This is a raft rapid rides that you can either get totally soaked or not wet at all.
 It is really random but plan on getting soaked!

 Dudley Do-Rights Ripsaw Falls is more intense than your typical log flume ride.
 It has a 75 foot drop that may be too much for younger guests.
-The ride height is 44 inches and up.
+The minimum height requirement ride height is 44 inches and up.

 Now that you are completely soaked you can head over to Jurassic Park River Adventure.
 This boat ride adventure takes guests through Jurassic Park and finds them escaping a T-Rex.
 You will most likely get wet on this ride!